DBCG/cds4cpm-sandbox/README.md

 ## Overview

-The [Clinical Decision Support for Chronic Pain Management and Shared Decision-Making IG](https://github.com/cqframework/cds4cpm) (CDS4CPM) is a specification for services and operations that, taken together, allow patients and practitioners collaboratively make decision about chronic pain management.
+The [Clinical Decision Support for Chronic Pain Management and Shared Decision-Making IG](https://github.com/cqframework/cds4cpm) (CDS4CPM) is a specification for services and operations that, taken together, allow patients and practitioners collaboratively make decisions about chronic pain management.

 The repository contains documentation and scripts that allow a functioning sandbox demonstrating the overall solution to be stood up.
 There are several services involved: